johnazariah/orleans-contrib-universalsilo/README.md

 This does not have to be the case at all!
 Orleans does _not_, in reality, require a steep learning curve.

-This library attempts to provide a simple, boilerplate free foundation on which to get started with Orleans, with sensible defaults and extension points, allowing a developer to focus on grain design and testing whilst providing opinionated guidance around the real-world concerns of configuration, packaging, service presentation and deployment.
+This library attempts to provide a simple, boilerplate free foundation on which to get started with Orleans, with pragmatic defaults and extension points, allowing a developer to focus on grain design and testing whilst providing opinionated guidance around the real-world concerns of configuration, packaging, service presentation and deployment.

+Using this library is best done by interacting with the working bits published to Nuget.
+This will allow you to focus on building Orleans applications in your choice of idiomatic C# or F# with the least ceremony.

+_Specifically, you don't need to clone this repo - or be familiar with the languages and tools used in this repo - to get started with Orleans!_

+_Of course, you are welcome to do so, and code contributions and ideas are always welcome!_

 Here's how you can quickly get started with Orleans: